itzwow/DSA_daily_challenge/README.md

-# CrackYourInternship_challenge
+# DSA problems

-This repo contains daily problems solved during my internship preparation.
+## This repo contains DSA problems from Leetcode, GFG.